nilportugues/php-sitemap/README.md

 - **sitemap-index.xml**: A sitemap that serves as a index containing references to other sitemap.xml files.
 - **sitemap.xml**: Text content sitemaps, the most common type of sitemap found around the Internet.
 Can be used for images and videos too.
-- **media.xml**: Media sitemaps, media such as music and and any other playable file format not being video or images can used to populate this sitemap.
+- **media.xml**: Media sitemaps, media such as music and and any other playable file format not being video or images can used to populate this RSS feed.
+More documentation can be found [here](https://support.google.com/webmasters/answer/183265?hl=en).

-The sitemap component is 100% with the standards, meaning that it follows strictly the 50k items / 10mB per files contrains.
+The sitemap component follow 100% the standards, meaning that it follows strictly the contrains:

+- A sitemap file cannot contain **50000 items per file**.
+- A sitemap file cannot be larger than **10485760 Bytes uncompressed**.

 <a name="block3"></a>
 ## 3. Automatic sitemap submission